-Family Fun Calendar - July 2017
+Family Fun Calendar - August 2017

 Each month Connecticut Parent Magazine runs an extensive Family Fun Calendar, featuring events throughout Connecticut.
 All encompassing and comprehensive, it is a section our readers consistently look to and rely on to plan their family activities for the month.
 Below is just a small sampling of what is currently being showcased.
 These events mirror our Editor's Picks, and the events that lead off the current edition of the Family Fun Calendar.

 Looking for a hot time with family fun for everyone?
 Then come to the Orange Volunteer Fireman’s Carnival on Thursday, August 3 through Sunday, August 6 at the Orange Fairgrounds in Orange.
 The weekend is filled with great rides, including a kiddieland for the youngsters, fun shows, entertainment, raffles and more.
 Stay late on Friday and Saturday nights for a spectacular fireworks display!

 Carnival hours are from 5-11 p.m. on Thursday; 5 p.m.-midnight on Friday; noon-midnight on Saturday; and noon-5 p.m. on Sunday.
 Admission and parking are free.
 Ride bracelets are available for $28.
 Orange Fairgrounds is located at 525 Orange Center Road.
 For more information, call 203-891-1052 or visit www.orangevfd.com/carnival.